 Conclusion

 This study highlights the value of our EN-CODEC companion to the main ENCODE encyclopedia as a resource for cancer research.
-By integrating many different types of assays, we first demonstrate that we can construct an accurate BMR model for a wide range of cancers and customize non-coding annotations to maximize their power in mutational burdening calculations.
+By integrating 2656 experiments from 14 different types of assays, we first demonstrate that we can construct an accurate BMR model for a wide range of cancers and customize non-coding annotations to maximize their power in mutational burdening calculations.
 We also built extensive regulatory networks from thousands of ChIP-seq and eCLIP experiments to directly study the regulatory changes associated with cancer, as well as highlight key regulators.
 Finally, we leveraged the resource to provide a prioritization scheme to pinpoint key elements for follow-up experiments.

+[JZ2ALL: I like the following para but it is too repeatative to the introduction part]

-EN-CODEC comprises two resources: 1) generalized annotations, such as the BMR model and merged networks and hierarchies for pan-cancer studies; and 2) cancer-specific annotations from pairing the top-tier cell lines to particular cancer types.
+EN-CODEC comprises three resources: 1) compact annotations that is suitable for reccurent-mutation dectection by maximizing statistical power; 2) cancer-specific BMR models with significantly increased accuracy; 3) various regulatory networks and hierarchies for both pan-cancer and cancer-specific studies.
+For several data-enriched cancer types, it provides cancer-specific resources from pairing the top-tier cell lines to particular cancer types.
 We realize that the representative tumor and normal cell types and their pairings used here are rough in nature.
 However, cancer is a heterogeneous disease such that even the tumor cells from one patient usually show distinct molecular, morphological, and genetic profiles2.
 It is difficult to obtain a "perfect" match even from real tumor and normal tissues taken from a single patient.

 Our study underscores the value of large-scale data integration, and we note that expanding the scale of our approach is straightforward.
 For example, a larger number of genomic features from matched cell types could result in better BMR estimation; more advanced functional characterization assays may generate further compact annotation sets, and more ChIP-seq/eCLIP experiments on additional factors would provide more detailed regulatory networks.
 Larger patient cohorts of expression and mutation profiles from many cancer types may be used to discover novel key features in cancer genomes.
 We also anticipate that an additional step may entail carrying out many assays on specific tissues and tumor samples.
 We hope that we demonstrate here that such large-scale integration is technically feasible and provides further opportunities for the future.